dishank-b/dishank-b.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am masters student at [Mila]{} and University of Montreal working on robot learning under supervision of Prof. Liam Paull.
+I am masters student at [Mila]{https://mila.quebec/en/} and University of Montreal working on robot learning under supervision of Prof. Liam Paull.
 My short term reserach interest is making deep learning methods for robotics probabilistic.

 Before joining as masters student, I was an intern for a year under Prof. Liam Paull.
-Before that I was undergraduate student at IIT Kharagpur, where I spent most of my time at [AGV]{} working on perception and embbeded-control systems for autonomous vehicles.
+Before that I was undergraduate student at IIT Kharagpur, where I spent most of my time at [AGV]{http://www.agv.iitkgp.ac.in/} working on perception and embbeded-control systems for autonomous vehicles.

 I am a avid chess player (not professionally).